TZacksEG/3commas-Smart-Trades-helpers/README.md

 risk per trade = 1 % = $200

-assuming you entering a BTC long position with 5% stoploss you need BTC to drop 5% in price to lose the **Risk Per trade value**
+assuming you entering a BTC long position with 5% stoploss

+BTC would have to drop 5% in price to lose the **Risk Per trade value** which in our case is 1% of the capital or $200